 - a.
-Compliance with the appropriate CAA rules and regulations. - b.
-Health and Safety plans for designated aviation areas are adhered to. - c.
-Management of the Hokitika Airport and associated infrastructure. - d.
-Management of the Glacier Country Heliport and associated infrastructure. - e.
-Consider the role of Hokitika Airport in civil defence.
+Comply with appropriate CAA rules and regulations. - b.
+Adhere to all Health and Safety requirements for all aviation areas - c.
+Manage and develop the Hokitika Airport and associated infrastructure - d.
+Manage and develop the Glacier Country Heliport and associated infrastructure - e.
+Investigate opportunities for further aviation growth